 Medically reviewed by Drugs.com.
 Last updated on Dec 2, 2022.

 Depression is a medical condition that causes your child to feel sad or hopeless.
 These feelings do not go away.
 Depression may cause your child to lose interest in things he or she used to enjoy.
 These feelings may interfere with his or her daily life.
 He or she may also be angry, do poorly in school, become isolated, or have pain.

 What causes or increases my child's risk for depression?

 Depression may be caused by changes in the brain chemicals that affect your child's mood.
 Your child's risk for depression may be higher if he or she has any of the following:

 - Stressful events such as the death of a loved one, abuse, parental divorce, or loss of a friendship

-- Parents, siblings, or other family members with a history of depression
+- A family history of depression

 - An anxiety disorder, ADHD, or a learning disability

 - Low self-esteem or poor relationships with others

 - A chronic medical condition, such as cancer, asthma, or migraine headaches